 We are not a huge organization with worldwide branches.
 Our programs focus exclusively on the Arusha region in northern Tanzania.
 We prefer to avoid expensive advertising and glossy brochures and therefore offer you individual support on site by our team.
 This is a big advantage for you.
 Because this way we can offer you very fair fees, we do not have expensive administrative structures.
 Therefore we can offer our employees in Tanzania fair wages and a secure job; And an unforgettable time for you!

 We offer you the opportunity to volunteer in meaningful projects in Tanzania or to gain valuable professional experience during your internship and experience African everyday life up first hand.
 We firmly believe in the power of change through intercultural exchange.
 With our programs we promote and demand equality and cultural tolerance.

 We know and love Tanzania like no other country and can tell exactly what is important when organizing your stay.
 Our team is already looking forward to welcoming you to Tanzania!

 Kira Uher first came to Tanzania as a volunteer in 2008 and has lived permanently in the country since STEP Africa was founded in 2014.
 Kira is convinced that volunteering can only be successful if the needs of both the volunteers & interns on-site and the partner projects are taken into concern.

 Kira is a trained pedagogue with a focus on intercultural pedagogy.
-As the program coordinator, she is primarily responsible for the conceptual design of our organization, public relations, as well as for email communication and preparation of our future volunteers, but is also available to our volunteers in Arusha as a person of contact.
-Kira wholeheartedly believes that volunteering, if organized and carried out conscientiously, is an enriching experience for everyone involved.
+As Director of STEP Africa, she is mainly responsible for the conceptual design of our organization, coordination and quality control of our partner projects, HR management, public relations and all other administrative and behind-the-scence tasks.
+Kira believes wholeheartedly that volunteering, when conscientiously organised and executed, is an enriching experience for all involved.